4W4I5/Semester-4-Notes/README.md

 ### CLC (XXXX)

 - Notes upto the first sessional are scarce as of writing.
 Prepped using slides
+- **2nd Sessional Prep** can be done from the 'Sessional 2 Quick Notes' file

 | Date                                                                                          | Status                      | Content                                                        |
 | --------------------------------------------------------------------------------------------- | --------------------------- | -------------------------------------------------------------- |